Keto Creme Caramel | Sugar free custard

 - seeds of one vanilla bean

-Place all caramel ingredients into large glass bowl.
-Microwave on high for 2 minutes.
+- Place all the caramel ingredients into a large glass bowl.
+Microwave on high for 3 minutes.
 Stir and cook for another 2 minutes.
-Stir.
 Repeat at intervals until you have a thick heavy caramel.
 (Be careful with hot caramel to not burn yourself)

-Spoon 2 tbsp of caramel into the bottom of 4 x 200ml sized ramekins.
-Place into a large lasagne pan and reserve.
+- Spoon 2 tbsp of caramel into the bottom of 4 x 200ml sized ramekins.
+Place into a large baking pan and reserve.

-Preheat oven to 160℃.
-Fill a kettle with water and put onto boil.
+- Preheat oven to 160℃.
+Fill a kettle with water and bring to the boil.

-Whisk the rest of the ingredients in a medium bowl until well combined.
+- Whisk the custard ingredients in a medium bowl until well combined.

-Pour boiling water into lasagne pan being careful not to splash inside the custard.
-Pour until half way up the sides of the ramekins.
+- Pour boiling water into the pan being careful not to splash inside the custard.
+Pour until halfway up the sides of the ramekins.

-Bake 30 minutes.
+- Bake 30 minutes.
 Custard should be set but slightly yielding to the touch.
 Add extra time if required.
+Remove the baking dish from the oven.
+Remove the ramekins and set aside to cool.
+Refrigerate overnight.
+Run a thin knife around the edge of each dish.
+Turn out onto a plate and serve.